-A2552/S3156 - Makes certain exceptions for violations pertaining to certain mufflers and exhaust systems.
+A2552a/S3156 - Makes certain exceptions for violations pertaining to certain mufflers and exhaust systems.

 This bill proposes essential exceptions for violations related to specific exhaust systems on motorcycles and other vehicles.
-By allowing for reasonable exceptions, A36/S3332 ensures that motorcyclists can enjoy the freedom to choose exhaust systems that meet both legal standards and their individual preferences without facing undue penalties.
+By allowing for reasonable exceptions, A2552a/S3156 ensures that motorcyclists can enjoy the freedom to choose exhaust systems that meet both legal standards and their individual preferences without facing undue penalties.

-A2552 referred to Transportation Committee on 1/17/25.
+A2552a amended and recommitted to Transportation Committee on 4/21/25.
 S3156 referred to Transportation Committee on 1/23/25.